freddolino-lab/ShapeME/README.md

 ## Infer only sequence motifs

-NOTE: the below code still needs tested.
+NOTE: the below code still needs tested with singularity exec.

 In the below code, substitute `<comma_sep_cats>` with a comma-separated list of the categories to be considered as the "positive" set by STREME